felixxuss/UNet/README.md

 # UNet implementation

-This is an implementation of the UNet architecture (https://arxiv.org/abs/1505.04597)
+This is an implementation of the UNet architecture for image segmentation. (https://arxiv.org/abs/1505.04597)

 The code comes with two different ways of loading data into the model.
 First by using a saved dataset in a directory.
 Second by using a dataset provided by ```torchvision.datasets```.